percula/planter_docs/content/en/docs/garden/navigation/index.md

 ---
-title: "Garden Navigation"
+title: "Garden navigation"
-description: "Learn how to navigate and customize your gardens."
+description: "Learn how to navigate your garden in Planter"
 weight: 101
 url: "garden/navigation"
 ---